dgaydukov/cert-ocpjp11/files/ocpjp11.md

     * shared - cpu can read, but can't write into it
     * exclusive - cpu can write, once any cpu moved cache line into this state, other cpu mark their lines as invalid
     * modified - once we write data into cache line, it state changes from exclusive to modified.
-Once cpu wants to write data into it cache, it mark cache line as exclusive, wait until all other cpu mark their cache line into invalid, and only then modify it's own cache line - as you see cache inconsistency is impossible.
+Once cpu wants to write data into it cache, it mark cache line as exclusive, wait until all other cpu mark their cache line into invalid, and only then modify its own cache line - as you see cache inconsistency is impossible.
 Take a look at following example:
 ```java
 int x = 1;